 TRS created this plan specifically for TRS-Care.
 It's the only option for Medicare-eligible TRS-Care participants.
 Participants don't have to pay a higher TRS-Care premium to enjoy the benefits of this plan.
-Because the plan is specifically for TRS retirees, it bridges the coverage gap or "donut hole" found in many Medicare prescription drug plans, resulting in lower prescription drug costs.

-You don't have to meet the \$400 medical deductible that applies toward the TRS-Care Medicare Advantage plan before you can pay copays for prescription drugs shown in Table 3.
-TRS-Care Medicare Rx on this page.
-You pay the copays regardless of the Medicare Part D prescription drug stage you meet.
-You won't have the coverage gap or "donut hole."
+You don't have to pay the \$400 medical deductible that applies toward TRS-Care Medicare Advantage before you can pay copays for prescription drugs shown in Table 3.
+TRS-Care Medicare Rx.
+You pay the same copays regardless of the Medicare Part D prescription drug stage.